JacobDGrieco/PokemonPGC_v2/README.md

 > **Unofficial fan project.** Pokémon and all related names/images are trademarks of The Pokémon Company, Nintendo, Game Freak, etc. This is a personal hobby tool with no commercial affiliation.

 > **PROJECT IS STILL WIP!!!** I'm currently working to add all data for each game, but the general idea is pretty much done.
-Commits will be pretty often as I'm adding the data, fixing little bugs I notice, changing things around, and adding new features.
-Once all data is added properly and I don't notice any bugs, an official release will be created.
+Commits will be pretty often as I'm adding the data, fixing little bugs I notice, and changing things around.
+Once all data is added properly, I don't notice any bugs, and I get everything implemented, an official release will be created.

 ---